ProgrammingPoetry/Test-Case-Generator/README.md

   <li>Test data for programming problems which involve: finding a path in a matrix, path in a graph, etc are not yet implemented.
 Basically, we can incorporate several categories into the tool to make it as generic as possible than it is now.</li>
   <li>From the coding point of view, we can still reduce the redundant usage of code and make it efficient.</li>
   <li>The UI can be improved to make the errors even more descriptive.</li>
+  <li>The project can be integrated to several competitive-programming-platforms such as <a href="codechef.com">Codechef</a>, <a href="hackerrank.com">Hackerrank</a>, <a href="topcoder.com">TopCoder</a>, etc. Rather than using UI to make requests to back-end service(which is a RESTful service), it can be consumed by any third-party-application which is capable of making HTTP requests.</li>
 </ul>

 Use this, report bugs, raise issues and Have fun.
 Do whatever you want!
 We would love to hear your feedback :)